NoahSizemore/PyTorch_Practice/README.md

 # PyTorch_Practice
 - This is a comprehensive repository of projects I created during the process of learning PyTorch and understanding neural networks.
-- This was a self-taught endeavor supported by this YouTube video: https://www.youtube.com/watch?v=Z_ikDlimN6A&themeRefresh=1 (Big thanks to this standout YouTuber).
+- This was a self-taught endeavor supported by [this YouTube video](https://www.youtube.com/watch?v=Z_ikDlimN6A&themeRefresh=1).
 - Sources are included in the code for items used outside the scope of the video.

 ## PyTorch_practice01
 - This was my introduction, learning what each section of code does.
 - Covered the basics of tensors, scalars, devices, etc.